zaher88abd/DalConnect/README.md

 ## Feature Section
 List all the main features of your application with a brief description of each feature.
+- **Building's index**
+The Dalhousie building's index helps to direct students from their present location to building locations they are unfamiliar with.

 ## Final Project Status
 Write a description of the final status of the project.
 Did you achieve all your goals?
 What would be the next step for this project (if it were to continue)?